wodby/docker4drupal/README.md

 ## Stack

-The Drupal stack consist of the following containers:
+The Drupal stack consists of the following containers:

 | Container             | Versions                | Image                                     | ARM64 support | Enabled by default |
 |-----------------------|-------------------------|-------------------------------------------|---------------|--------------------|